DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 ### Change or Delete Response Headers

-You can use the `RequestHook._onConfigureResponse()` method to set the header value or remove existing header, effectively mocking part of the response.
+The `RequestHook._onConfigureResponse()` method sets and remove headers, effectively mocking part of the response.

 To change response headers, use `event.setHeaders` and `event.removeHeader` methods in the `__onConfigureResponse` call.